rougin/basilisk/README.md

 ## What's inside?

-`Basilisk` contains a configuration of the following packages:
+A `Basilisk` project contains a configuration of the following packages:

 ### Slytherin